-General
+A. General

-1. Confined spaces can pose serious health and safety hazards to persons performing inspection, service, maintenance, or related activities.
-Use the following information about confined spaces in the building design, construction, and renovation process to eliminate such spaces or, where not feasible, to design confined spaces that are more easily and safely accessed.
-Also, follow OSHA standards.

-- 2. OSHA's standard on confined spaces (29 CFR Part 1910.146) defines a confined space as one that meets all of the following criteria: - Large enough and so configured that it can be entered to perform work - Has a limited or restricted means of entry or exit - Is not designed for continuous employee occupancy - 3.
-Some common examples of confined spaces include below ground electrical vaults that are accessed by ladder, various tanks and pits, boiler interiors, and crawlspaces.
-For more information, refer to applicable OSHA publications and the OSHA web site: http://www.osha-slc.gov/SLTC/confinedspaces/.

-Types of Confined Spaces and Basic Design Options
+- 1. Confined spaces can pose serious health and safety hazards to persons performing inspection, service, maintenance, or related activities.
+Use the following information about confined spaces in the building design, construction, and renovation process to eliminate such spaces or, where not feasible, to design confined spaces that are easily and safely accessed.
+Also, follow Occupational Safety and Health Administration (OSHA) standards. - 2.
+OSHA's standard on confined spaces (29 CFR Part 1910.146) defines a confined space as one that meets all of the following criteria. - a) Large enough and configured that it can be entered to perform work. - b) Has a limited or restricted means of entry or exit. - c) Is not designed for continuous employee occupancy. - 3.
+Common examples of confined spaces include below ground electrical vaults that are accessible by a ladder, various tanks and pits, boiler interiors, and crawlspaces.
+For more information, refer to applicable OSHA publications online. - B. Types of Confined Spaces and Basic Design Options

 The following paragraphs describe the major types of confined spaces, including the type of space, typical hazards, and the means for minimizing or eliminating the hazards.
-One of the most frequent safety issues associated with confined spaces involves entry and exit (access).
-Additionally, the materials introduced into confined spaces and the operations performed with them can create unsafe conditions by releasing toxic materials (for example, welding, cleaning, painting) or reducing oxygen levels below safe levels.
-Such hazards are possible within any confined space, as is the nearly ever-present danger of an oxygen-deficient environment.
+One of the most frequent safety issues associated with confined spaces involves entry and exit access.
+Additionally, the materials introduced into confined spaces, and the operations performed with them, can create unsafe conditions by releasing toxic materials (i.e., welding, cleaning, painting) or reducing oxygen levels below safe levels.
+Such hazards are possible within any confined space, as is the ever-present danger of an oxygen-deficient environment.

-- 1. Telecommunication or Electrical Distribution Vaults - a.
-Telecommunication and electrical distribution vaults typically consist of a below-ground, poured-concrete vault, accessible by a grade-level access hatch.
-Depending upon inner depth, portable ladders or a fixed rung ladder are used to reach the base. - b.
-Although telecommunication and electrical distribution vaults rarely contain hazardous processes (provided the electrical cabling is sheathed or is enclosed in conduits), their physical location below-grade carries the risk of oxygen deficiency, falls during entry or exiting, and water accumulation.
-Operations performed in, and materials introduced into, these spaces can also create unsafe conditions by releasing toxic materials (for example, welding, cleaning, painting) or by reducing the oxygen level below a safe level - c.
-Basic safety design options include: - i.
-Incorporating new vaults as part of a building basement, providing a full-size door to eliminate the confined space (preferred). - ii.
-Ensuring an access or hatchway diameter of no less than 30" (36" or larger is
+- 1. Telecommunication or Electrical Distribution Vaults - a) Telecommunication and electrical distribution vaults typically consist of a below-ground, poured concrete vault accessible by a grade-level access hatch.
+Depending upon its inner depth, portable ladders or a fixed rung ladder are used to reach the base. - b) Although telecommunication and electrical distribution vaults rarely contain hazardous processes, provided the electrical cabling is sheathed or enclosed in conduits, their physical location below-grade carries the risk of oxygen deficiency, which falls during entry or exiting and water accumulation.
+Operations performed in, and materials introduced into these spaces can also create unsafe conditions by releasing toxic materials (i.e., welding, cleaning, painting) or by reducing the oxygen level below a safe level.